Python Functions

 Variable Scope in Python

 In Python, a variable’s scope determines where that variable can be accessed in a program.
-A variable is only available within the region where it is created.
 Understanding scope helps prevent unexpected errors and makes your code easier to manage.

 Local Scope